SuperOfficeDocs/superoffice-docs/docs/api/company-and-contact/index.md

 * [Create a contact through row collection (Rows)][5]
 * [Create a contact through OSQL][6]

+## Get contact entity

+You can get a `Contact` entity either by using the classes provided in the entities layer or by using the agents in the services layer.

+* [Get a contact through Entities layer][7]
+* [Get a contact through Services layer][8]

 <!-- Referenced links -->
 [1]: create-contact-entity.md
 [2]: create-contact-entity-in-entity.md